-If you want to make a significant impact on your community, a Bachelor’s in Public Safety Administration may be perfect for you.
-This career is fast-paced and continually evolving.
+If you want to make a significant impact on your community, a Bachelor’s in Public Safety Administration degree may be perfect for you.
+This career is fast-paced and continuously evolving.
 Students can direct their focus to several public safety concentrations addressing public health, emergency management, or criminal justice.
-A Bachelor’s in Public Safety Administration is the perfect way to set yourself up for a leadership or management role in a private or public sector, working at all government levels.
+The degree offers you a perfect way to set yourself up for a leadership or management role in the private or public sector, working at all government levels.

 Top 5 Bachelor’s in Public Safety Administration